pvcraven/networking-class/source/chapters/network_layer/network_layer.rst

 Netstat
 ^^^^^^^

-Now we want to get an idea of how we route between applications.
-On my work computer I have programs like Google Drive, a file browser that can look at network drives, Microsoft Outlook, Moba XTerm, SourceTree, and Steam.
+Now we want to get an idea of how we figure out what program gets the data once it arrives at the computer.
+On my work computer I have programs like Google Drive, the file browser (that can look at network drives), Microsoft Outlook, Moba XTerm, SourceTree, and Steam.

 If a packet of data arrives, how do we know what program it goes to?
 We use **ports**.
 Every (most) network connection has a port.
 My web server will listen